 Filed: March 23, 2006

-There are three major stages to how a search engine works.
+There are three major stages of how a search engine works.
 The first involves a search engine sending out programs that are commonly referred to as crawlers or spiders or robots.
-Those crawlers identify pages to be indexed on the Web, and the addresses of those pages in the form of URLs.
+Those crawlers identify pages to be indexed on the Web and the addresses of those pages in the form of URLs.

 Making Web Crawling More Efficient